-New credits were made for: (1) Cancellation of credits and working capital (2) repurchase of commercial papers (3) To cover overdraft (4) payment of interest on Bonds (5) Confirming payment of suppliers (6) Loan for the cancellation of commercial papers: ordinary bonds and commercial papers in the Issuer's second market (the "Program")(7) For working capital and payment of suppliers.
+New credits were made for: (1) Cancellation of credits and working capital (2) repurchase of commercial papers (3) To cover overdraft (4) payment of interest Bonds (5) Confirming payment of suppliers (6) credit for working capital, payment suppliers, payment policies for the Toyo and Putumayo tunnel contracts (7) For working capital and payment of suppliers.
 (8) Mercantile Trust Agreement, irrevocable for administration and source of payment for guarantee purposes entered into between Fiduciaria Davivienda S,.A. and Construcciones el Cóndor S.A.
 At the end of July, the TRUST P.A.
-EPC MAG 2 EL CÓNDOR No 42 99790, which will be the debtor of the credits that Banco Davivienda will be disbursing to us from the approved rotating quota of \$40,000MM.
-The source of credit payment is the economic rights of the EPC Mag 2 contract.

-(9) Credit made on May 20, 2022 with MCA (Helm group company) for 20 million dollars.
-For the transaction, a PA was created as security interest, in which the resources from the sale of the Ruta al Mar Concession and the surplus of the PA Crédito CEC will enter once the structured loan has been paid.
+EPC MAG 2 EL CÓNDOR No 42 99790, which will be the debtor of the credits that Banco Davivienda will be disbursing to us from the approved rotating guota of \$40,000MM.
+The source of payment of the credit is the economic rights of the EPC Mag 2 contract.(9) Loan for the cancellation of commercial papers: ordinary bonds and commercial papers in the second market of the Issuer (the "Program") the resources of the credit will be used , for working capital and to prepay current debt.
+(10) Credit made on May 20, 2022 with MCA (Helm group company) for 20 million dollars.
+For the transaction, a PA was constituted as security interest, in which the proceeds from the sale of the Ruta al Mar Concession and the surplus of the PA Crédito CEC will enter once the structured loan has been paid.
 The maturity of the loan is 12 months after the disbursement date, but it could be extended for another 12 additional months.
 The type of credit is bullet for payment of principal and interest.
 For the first period of 12 months the interest rate is 15% per year.
+(11) Credit contract 0061 of December 20, 2022 carried out with the Institute for the Development of Antioquia (IDEA), resources for working capital in the access roads project to the Guillermo Gaviria Echeverry Tunnel, Toyo Tunnel Sector 01.